ThePython10110/ExchangeClone/README.md

 ![Philosopher's Stone Transmutation Screenshot](phil_transmutation.png)

 ## Sources/licenses:
+* Ideas:
+    * Based on the Minecraft mod Equivalent Exchange 2 and the modern version, ProjectE (both MIT, though the source for EE2 is unavailable)
+    * Also includes some features from ProjectExpansion, an expansion to ProjectE (MIT).
 * Code: GPLv3+
     * Originally started as a fork of Enchant97's mod [Element Exchange](https://github.com/enchant97/minetest_element_exchange) (GPLv3+).
-    * Based on the Minecraft mod Equivalent Exchange 2 and the modern version, ProjectE (both MIT, though the source for EE2 is unavailable)
-    * Also includes some features from ProjectExpansion, an expansion to ProjectE.
+    * Some code copied/modified from MineClone2 and Minetest Game (both GPLv3+)
 * Textures:
     * Constructor and Deconstructor: Unmodified from Element Exchange (GPLv3+)
     * Armor (not the inventory image): Modified versions of diamond armor from 3D Armor in MTG and `mcl_armor` in MCL (both CC-BY-SA-3.0)